osinkolu/FarmX/README.md

 **Developed with Flutter and Getx State-Management system.**
 Download APK - [here](https://drive.google.com/file/d/1Tmi64gGnJCkdisvvIvoHpF-hs2tbrP5A/view?usp=sharing)

-FarmX is a mobile application that leverages Artificial Intelligence (AI) and Machine Learning (ML) to improve food security and reduce food waste and loss in Sub-Saharan Africa.
+FarmX is a mobile application that leverages Internet of Things (IoT) Artificial Intelligence (AI) and Machine Learning (ML) to improve food security and reduce food waste and loss in Sub-Saharan Africa and beyond.

 ## Description
 The mobile application is designed to help farmers in Sub-Saharan Africa reduce food waste and loss while promoting sustainable and regenerative agriculture practices.
 The application leverages AI and ML to provide farmers with tools for detecting crop diseases, recommending the best crops to plant based on their soil composition, and optimizing their farming practices.